Pfcpi/Majlis/whatisLeft.md

 ## Frontend

-- dynamic email for mail in frontend and backend for the student(in archive/pv front)
-- use manual (change text)
 - date always removes one day.
 - the confirmation window should not appear after pressing enter.
   - accueil